panas2567/panas2567.github.io/_posts/2025-10-16-5dayswith-python-builtins-open.md

 Function `file` opens a file and returns [file-like](https://docs.python.org/3/glossary.html#term-file-object) object.

-## `file` &#8594; File
+## `file`

-The only required argument is `file`, i.e. the `str` (or `bytes`) object representing the relative or the absolute path to the file to be opened.
+The only required argument is `file`, i.e. the `str` (or `bytes`) object representing the relative or the absolute path to the file to be opened, or a file descriptor.
 There are two ways how to manipulate with an opened file-like object after.

 First approach, **assignment to a variable**, needs awareness of closing the file object, when the job is done.